sixstars/CTF365/day5/Solution.md

 Day 5
 ======

-Robots exclusion protocol is used for web site in order to notify web crawlers(like search engines) which sites are not allowed to visit and crawl.
+Robots exclusion protocol is used by a website in order to notify web crawlers (like search engines) which parts of the site are not allowed to be visited and crawled.

-What they do not want us to visit often contains important information.
-So it's usually useful to open robots.txt.
+The parts of a website which an admin doesn't want other people to visit often contain important information.
+So it's usually useful to see what's in `robots.txt`.

-In this case, you can find a "top secret" in robots.txt.
-This url is just what we need.
+In this problem, you can find a "top secret" in `robots.txt`.
+The url is just what we need.